 \section{Curie-Weiss Model and Glauber dynamics}

-A classical system mimicking a phase transition goes back to Curie \cite{Curie} and Weiss \cite{Weiss}, who tried to understand the phenomenon of spontaneous magnetization, and used what is now known as mean-field approximations.
+A classical system mimicking a phase transition goes back to Curie \cite{Curie} and Weiss \cite{Weiss}, who tried to understand the phenomenon of spontaneous magnetization and introduced what is now known as the mean-field approximation.
 The precise setting where such approximations are exact is the IM on a complete graph, where every spin interacts with every other spin.
 This model is now called the Curie-Weiss model \cite{Kac}.
 This simplest exactly solvable model occupies a key place in science \cite{thompson2015mathematical,friedli2017statistical}, and even its equilibrium characteristics continue to attract attention \cite{CW-rev, CW-25}.
-Endowing the Curie-Weiss model with Glauber spin-flip dynamics gives the simplest exactly solvable {\em dynamical} model that sheds light on the dynamics of the IM in finite dimensions.
+Endowing the Curie-Weiss model with Glauber spin-flip dynamics gives the simplest exactly solvable {\em dynamical} model, shedding light on the dynamics of the IM in finite dimensions.

 Here we consider the dynamical Curie-Weiss model, with or without an external magnetic field.
 Moreover, we derive the equilibrium distribution for general mean-field IMs and use this distribution to calculate transition times between two stable equilibria.
 A few of our results could be new, or at least hard to find in the literature, but our chief goal is to present a framework that we apply to the FIM in Sec.~\ref{FIM1}.